tyler6974/html5-games/README.md

 ### Chrome Dino

-The game code is from the old version, but some features from the newer ``offline.js`` version have been adapted to this version.
+The game code is from the old version, but added some quality-of-life changes from newer ``offline.js`` version.
 This includes:
-- Day & night cycle (and dark mode) support.
 - Make the game adapts to the screen width like the Chrome version (chrome://dino).
+- Gamepad support (not tested).

 ### Cut the Rope
 - Fix the bug that makes the game softlock if you finish the last level in a box but not collecting enough star to unlock the next box.